(750 ILCS 5/503) (from Ch. 40, par. 503)

 as joint tenancy, tenancy in common, tenancy by the entirety, or community

 property.
-The presumption of marital property is overcome by a showing that
+The presumption of marital property is overcome by showing through clear and convincing evidence that

 (2) For purposes of distribution of property pursuant to this Section,